-Grant awards increased substantially in FY19 because of large custom grant awards for Amazon HQ2, Amazon Web Services, and Micron that totaled \$830.5 million, which was 91 percent of total grant awards that year (Figure 7).
+Grant awards increased substantially in FY19 because of large custom grant awards for Amazon HQ2, Amazon Web Services, and Micron that totaled \$830.5 million, which was 92 percent of total grant awards that year (Figure 7).
 Before FY19, annual grant awards fluctuated within a much narrower range and were generally on a declining trend.
-Awards in FY10 were at a low point because of the lingering effects of the
+Awards in FY11 and FY17 were the previous highest amounts.
+Two large incentive programs were introduced in FY11-the Tobacco Commission Megasite Grant, which awarded \$11 million in incentives per year on average, and the custom Advanced Shipbuilding Training Facility Grant, which made a one-time award of \$32.8 million to